 U.S. politics and social history: Politically, since prohibition, Upstate New York has been dominated by the Republican party.
 The papers of various Republican congressmen document local figures on the national political stage while the papers of senators and other politicians document regional contributions to State politics.
 Political activity in upstate New York is represented by the papers of Ezra Cornell, A.D.
 White among others including Irving M. Ives, Daniel A. Reed, John Taber, and Harold Ostertag.
 The records of the Republican National Committee and the Ripon Society, as well as those of local groups, document Republican party activities.

 An extensive collection of political Americana, culled primarily from regional sources and consisting of buttons, posters, banners, clothing, sheet music, and other memorabilia, provides an exciting and visual affirmation of the centrality of national politics in the life of the region.
-A graphic account of United States presidential campaigns, with valuable source materials for the students of political history, is found in the Susan H. Douglas Collection of Political Americana.
+A graphic account of United States presidential campaigns, with valuable source materials for the students of political history, is found in the Cornell’s Political Campaign Memorabilia Collections.